georgiahope/CS305-ghb23/CONTRIBUTING.md

-# Welcome to ghb23-cs305 repo's contributing guide
+# Welcome to ghb23-cs305 repo's contributor guide
-## New contributor guide
+## List of contributors and their information

-To get an overview of the project, read the [README](README.md).
+*Contributors, add your information here*
-## Overall Contributor Guide
+## Contributor Guide
 ### Make Changes

 1. Fork the repository.